jprouty/mint-amazon-tagger/README.md

 # Mint Transactions Tagger for Amazon Purchases

+**CRITICAL UPDATE: Amazon has recently removed Order History Reports from their webpage.
+The tagger relies on this Amazon tool for processing your Amazon orders.
+Hopefully this is a temporarily removal, and Amazon will restore the report functinoality.
+Follow along on the [issue page](https://github.com/jprouty/mint-amazon-tagger/issues/67).**

 ## Overview ##

 Do you order a lot from Amazon?
 Tired of everything showing up as "Amazon"